 The United Mitochondrial Disease Foundation and Children’s Hospital Medical Center of Akron (CHMCA) have joined efforts to sponsor and organize a CME-accredited regional symposium.
 Mitochondrial diseases are more common than previously recognized and mitochondrial pathophysiology is now a recognized part of many disease processes, including heart disease, cancer, AIDS and diabetes.
 There have been significant advances in the molecular genetics, proteomics, epidemiology and clinical aspects of mitochondrial pathophysiology.
-This conference is directed toward the clinician interested in all aspects of mitochondrial medicine.
-The content of this educational program was determined by rigorous assessment of educational needs and includes surveys, program feedback, expert faculty assessment, literature review, medical practice, and new medical knowledge.
-The format will include didactic lectures from invited experts.
-There will be ample time for professional discussion both in and out of the meeting room throughout the meeting.
-This is a one day meeting aimed at those with clinical interests.
+This conference is directed toward the scientist and clinician interested in all aspects of mitochondrial science.
+The content of this educational program was determined by rigorous assessment of educational needs and includes surveys, program feedback, expert faculty assessment, literature review, medical practice, chart review and new medical knowledge.
+The format will include didactic lectures from invited experts intermixed with peer-reviewed platform presentations.
+There will be ample time for professional discussion both in and out of the meeting room, and peer-reviewed poster presentations will be given throughout the meeting.
+This will be a four-day scientific meeting aimed at those with scientific and clinical interests.

 Neurologists, Geneticists, Researchers/Scientists, Pediatrics, Internal Medicine, Nephrologists, Cardiologists, Endocrinologists, Genetic Counselors, Advanced Practice Nurses, Physicians Assistants, RNs, Occupational Therapy, Physical Therapy and Speech-Language Pathology, Nutritional Therapy, and Residents/Fellows/Students.

 - Amel Karaa, MD, 2019 Course Co-Chair, Massachusetts General Hospital, Boston, MA